I Hate It When My Wife Asks Me These Questions

 I had that idea for the first time more than 35 years ago, when I was in high school.
 I’d never heard the term “go offshore.”

 I could have achieved my objective—of not spending my whole life in one place—by moving to another state.
-But something in my head told me to go farther.
+But something in my head told me to push for something more than that.
 I wanted options… as many as possible.
-Beyond-the-border options.